gigobyte/HLTV/README.md

 Presents an interface to receive data when the HLTV scorebot updates

+**NOTE: While `connectToScorebot` returns a Promise, the promise will never resolve.
+Instead you should pass the callbacks described below.**

 Option | Type | Default Value | Description |
 :---:|:---:|:---:|:---:|
 | id | int | - | The match ID |